 If you want to know more about the particulars of these payments, you can read Social Security’s 7-page guiding document.

 If you are concerned about the status of your payment or if you aren’t sure if you were eligible for a payment, you can use the “Get My Payment” Tool from the IRS.

-Some people receiving disability benefits are concerned about how the stimulus package payment may impact their eligibility for SSI or SSDI programs.
+Some people receiving disability benefits are concerned about how the stimulus package payment may impact their eligibility for existing federal programs, also known as the SSI or SSDI disability programs.

 As always, it’s a good idea to review the difference between SSI and SSDI.
 Social Security Disability Insurance (SSDI) is for disabled workers and certain dependents.
 Disabled workers include people with a medical condition who are unable to work.
 A person applying for SSDI benefits will have worked enough to obtain the number of work credits required to be eligible for benefits.
-For SSDI eligibility purposes, income and assets don’t matter, so the stimulus check will have no effect.
+If you are eligible for SSDI, income and assets don’t matter, so the stimulus check will have no effect.

 On the other hand, Supplemental Security Income (SSI) is need based.
 It is a public assistance program for the elderly, disabled and blind.
 SSI benefits are not related to an individual’s earnings.

 To qualify for Supplemental Security Income (SSI), disabled individuals must not have more than $2,000 in qualifying assets.
 Couples are allowed $3,000.
 Certain assets are excluded from this by SSI rules but the assets or resources that are counted by SSI include money in the bank, investments of any kind, real estate other than a primary residence, and personal property and household goods over certain limits.

 SSI also counts any money or property in which you have an interest, even if you are not the sole owner.
 If you have a joint bank account with someone, or hold any property with someone else, SSI will consider that you own the entire account or property.